-Co-staining with multiple antibodies For co-staining the antibodies should be immunostained sub-sequentially with blocking stains in between.
-Please notice that after the first staining, the following procedures should be performed in the dark (or under tinfoil).
-For the pairs of antibodies given here, there was some cross-reactivity due to mouse and rat being to closely related species.
-This was revealed by doing the full immunostaining procedure mixing primary and secondary antibodies from the two different systems.
+Co-staining with multiple antibodies For co-staining the antibodies should be immunostained sub-sequentially with a blocking step in between.
+Please note that after the first staining, the following procedures should be performed in the dark (i.e. under tinfoil).
+For the chosen pair of antibodies, potential cross-reactivity should be tested.
+For instance by doing the full immunostaining procedure and mixing primary and secondary antibodies from the two different systems.